Murder of Zahid Mubarek: Murder

 On 8 February 2000, Stewart was moved into Swallow Unit and placed in the only available bed, in Mubarek's cell.
 Reportedly the guard responsible had no idea who Stewart was or that he was a known racist, having not been given access to his security files.
 Mubarek, who was trying to sleep ahead of his release the following morning, complained the light in the cell was too bright; Stewart responded to this by throwing a pair of underpants over the cell lamp.
 At 3.35am on the morning of 21 March, Stewart took a table leg that he had already broken off the table two weeks earlier and battered his sleeping cellmate over the head.
 Mubarek was hit between seven and eleven times before Stewart pressed the alarm and waited for the prison officers to arrive.
 Once they did, he claimed his cellmate had an accident and was immediately moved to a nearby cell where he washed his blood-stained hands and clothes before a forensic team could isolate any evidence.
-All the while, Mubarek was on his way to Charing Cross Hospital in west London arriving four hours later, where he died.
+Mubarek was taken to Charing Cross Hospital in west London, arriving four hours later, where he died.

 Despite Stewart's attempt to destroy evidence, he was charged with Mubarek's murder.
 Prison guards reported that when they arrived at Mubarek's cell Stewart had been standing over him covered in blood and holding a large table leg.
 He had also written a message on the wall of the cell he was moved to reading "Just killed me padmate", signed off with a swastika.
 Stewart was convicted of murder in November 2000 and sentenced to life imprisonment.